kiennt9696/task-management-api/README.md

 ## 1. Authentication & Authorization with Role-Based Access Control (RBAC)
 ### 1.1 Authentication & Authorization Flow
 In this assignment, I use a basic authentication with username and password for ease of demonstration.
-Later we can integrate any OIDC provider with this system for authorization with RBAC.
+Later on, we can integrate any OIDC provider with this system for authorization with RBAC.
 The flow is as follows:

 ![](images/oauth2_flow.png)